When it comes to nutrition, everyone and their mother has an opinion about what you should eat. The realm of fertility is no exception.

 Here, we’re going to debunk some myths and dive into the dos and don’ts of the “fertility diet.”
 But first, there are two important things to keep in mind:

 - The so-called “diet” is not really a diet: Optimal fertility is not achieved through overly restrictive, extreme diets (like keto, for example).
 Instead, it’s the result of healthy, balanced eating — which happens to include a (mostly) Mediterranean style.
-Though the style is often called the “Mediterranean diet,” it's less a diet and more a way of life.
+Though the style is often called the “Mediterranean diet,” it's less about dieting and restriction and more about taking a balanced approach to nutrition.

 - Nutrition is only one piece of the puzzle: For those struggling with conditions like endometriosis or polycystic ovary syndrome (PCOS), nutrition remains an important element, but the puzzle gets much more complex.
 The following guidelines are to be considered within the full picture of your health and well-being — they’re not prescriptive or curative.